 Your sponsored student directly benefits from your sponsorship.
 However, we do not directly distribute money to the student or their families because there is no guarantee that the money would be spent on the student’s education.
 Instead, your sponsorship donations are placed into a community pool.
 School fees are paid directly to the school for all sponsored students.
 From this pool, your sponsored student also receives a school uniform, school supplies, medical assistance, and attends special programs.
 Sponsored students know their sponsors by name and annually write at least one letter to them.

 You are sponsoring a real student, and they appreciate your sponsorship of their education.
 Sponsors are invited and encouraged to visit their students and their families in Rwanda through a team trip with Africa New Life (see “Can I visit my sponsored student in Rwanda?” below).

 Our core sponsorship model is one sponsor per student for students in preschool through Primary 6 (6th grade).
 We have a co-sponsorship model for students in Senior 1 through our Dream Leadership Academy due to higher secondary education costs.
 This additional support enables students to finish their education well.
-We also have co-sponsors for students who are in the New Life Children’s Residences (NCR) program regardless of their grade level.
-However, the sponsorship rate for NCR students will not change when they advance to Senior 1.
+We also have co-sponsors for students who are in the Guardian Angel Program (GAP), regardless of their grade level.
+However, the sponsorship rate for GAP students will not change when they advance to Senior 1.

 We absolutely encourage you to write to your sponsored student!
 Sponsored students write letters at Center Days, which take place once a month in each community.
 You can expect to receive an annual letter from your sponsored student at the end of every summer.
 You are welcome to write up to four times a year, and you will receive reply letters within 8-12 weeks electronically.
 For guidance in communicating with your sponsored student, please review our writing tips.